Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 A raised request is related to a partition through a setting in the service that the request is raised against.
 Asset filtering is based on that.
 <!--funny story we went through and add filtering to most parts but are now reworking so in non asset ui view there is no option to filter by partition but rather it picks up the partition to filter by automatically using a new setting in catalog service (so a raised request in essence is related to a partition so any asset filtering on a request is based on that)... basically servicedesk analysts won't even be aware of partitions-->
 BD: @NWJ Would it be a single partition per service, or could multiple partitions be selected?

+### How are partitioned assets visible to end users?
+Service Manager users can see all assets (in lists) when logging or viewing requests; the request itself is linked to a partition. <!--That way you don't have to setup every analyst to have specific permissions on partitions.-->

+If someone tries to access asset record then partition access is required i.e. a helpdesk analyst wont be able to access record/view.

+As an asset admin, you set up a service to use a partition and/or you set up an Intelligent Capture to use a partition.
+When logging a request,  the end user can select only assets from that partition.

 ## Before you begin
 When accessing the Asset Management capabilities of Hornbill Service Manager as an admin, first make sure your user account has the correct role associated, and make sure your instance is enabled for partitions.